chutsu/papers/deep_learning.md

 - Minsky, M., & Papert, S. (1972).
 Perceptrons: An Introduction to Computational Geometry (2nd Edition with corrections).
 Cambridge: MIT press.

 - Werbos, P. (1974).
-Beyond regression: New tools for prediction and analysis in the behavioral sciences.
+Beyond regression: New Tools for Prediction and Analysis in the Behavioral Sciences.

 - Ivakhnenko, A. G. (1968).
 The group method of data handling-a rival of the method of stochastic approximation.
 Soviet Automatic Control, 13(3), 43-55.